-Okaloosa County Assault And Battery Attorney
+Okaloosa County Assault And Battery Attorneys

 Many people do not know or understand the difference between assault and battery.
 Assault is a threat to do harm, while battery causes physical harm.
 If you threaten to hit someone you have committed assault.
 If you actually hit them, a battery has been committed.

 My name is Tim Flaherty.
 Since 2001, I have been defending clients accused of assault or battery in Okaloosa County.
-If you have been charged with assault or battery, call me at (850) 243-6097 to schedule a free consultation.
-Protect yourself and let an experienced local criminal lawyer fight to keep a conviction from going on your permanent criminal record.
+If you have been charged with assault or battery, my partner, Brandy Merrifield, and I are ready to help you.
+Criminal Defense is our only area of practice.

 Overview of Assault and Battery in Okaloosa County

 Battery and Assault are both misdemeanor offenses punishable by 60 days-1 year in jail and a $500-$1000.00 fine.
 A conviction for either charge will also result in a 3 year revocation of your ability to possess or own a firearm, pursuant to the Lautenberg Amendment under Federal law.

 Depending on the circumstances, battery and assault charges can also be filed as a felony.
 Common examples include Aggravated Battery, Aggravated Assault with a Deadly Weapon, and Battery on Law Enforcement.